DeSemWeb/iswc2019.desemweb.org/content/contributions.md

 Bonus points for natural language interactions, such as through a _chatbot_ or _speech-to-text engine_.

-Please submit a link to your demonstration or video, accompanied by a description of around 1,000–4,000 words (2–8 pages).
+Please share a link to your demonstration or video, accompanied by a description of around 1,000–4,000 words (2–8 pages).

 ### Vision statements